alexwang19/sysdig_helm_installation/README.md

 --set nodeAnalyzer.nodeAnalyzer.pullSecrets=<Internal Registry Pull Secret> \
 ```

-## To override image tag for agent and runtime scanner, add following parameters with specific versions:
+## To override image tag for agent and runtime scanner, add following configurations with specific versions:
 ```
 --set agent.image.tag=<Sysdig Agent Tag> \
 --set nodeAnalyzer.nodeAnalyzer.runtimeScanner.image.tag=<Sysdig Runtime Scanner Tag> \
 ```

-## For images running in your cluster that are larger than 2GB, include the following parameter with largest size of image in your cluster:
+## For images running in your cluster that are larger than 2GB, include the following configurations with largest size of image in your cluster:
 ```
 --set nodeAnalyzer.nodeAnalyzer.runtimeScanner.settings.maxImageSizeAllowed=<largest image size> \
 ```